Gregory Swanson: Biography

 During his UVA Law residency, Swanson took law classes and worked closely with his advisers on the law faculty to develop a topic for his LL.M. thesis.
 He lived in a segregated Charlottesville, and while most law students lived close to the UVA Grounds, Swanson lived more than a mile away at the Carver Inn in the black neighborhood of Vinegar Hill.
 Despite facing a climate of racial prejudice at UVA, Swanson took initiative to be an active participant in University life beyond his graduate work.
 He attended football games and was a season ticket holder to the University's Tuesday Evening Concert Group.
 Swanson was a member of the University's integrated YMCA and helped organize that group's Committee for Racial Understanding.
 Further, under the terms of the Supreme Court's McLaurin decision, Swanson's victory in enrolling at UVA forced all UVA-sponsored events to be non-segregated, such as Ralph Bunche's prominent talk to the UVA Law Student Legal Forum in 1951.

 In 1951, Swanson completed the one-year of residency that his graduate program required and returned to practicing law in Martinsville.
 He worked on his thesis into 1952, all while working as an attorney, but he did not submit a final paper within the two-year deadline and did not receive his LL.M. degree.
 In 1957, Swanson opened a law firm in Alexandria, Virginia, and in 1961, he took a position with the IRS.

 Swanson retired from the IRS in 1984.
 He died in 1992.

 In 2016, Swanson's historic court victory was commemorated with the installation of a plaque at the former courthouse, now the current downtown location of the Jefferson-Madison Regional Library.

-In 2018 the University of Virginia honored Swanson with a painted portrait by Ned Bittinger.
-The portrait is on permanent display in the Law School's Arthur J. Morris Law Library.